oxide-byte/explore-fermyon/readme.md

 > Pioneering the next wave of cloud computing.

-> **Spoiler** I t will also include solutions for the challenge https://github.com/fermyon/summer-of-spin

 ---

-## 001-cloud-start
+## cloud_start

 This is the starting application, documented on the site as Quickstart: https://developer.fermyon.com/cloud/quickstart

+---

+## challenges

+> **Spoiler** I t will also include solutions for the challenge https://github.com/fermyon/summer-of-spin

 ---